opendatasoft/slate/source/includes/_fields_specification.md

 }
 ```

 Annotation are a mean to configure special behavior for the fields.
 Some annotations are only available for certain field types.
-Setting the facet annotation unlocks other annotations for the fields.
+Setting the facet annotation on a field unlocks other annotations for the field.

 Annotation name | Field type | Description
 --------------- | ---------- | ----------